 A reduction in shipping is having a positive effect on aquatic mammals.
-However, an increase in plastic waste and fewer volunteers collecting data is having the opposite effect, according to a report from Ocean Wise.
+However, an increase in plastic waste and fewer volunteers collecting data is having the opposite effect

-The report, COVID-19: A Story of Marine Mammals, examined three main impacts: a reduction in ships; increase in plastic pollution and a drop-off in citizen science and rescue.
+The report from Ocean Wise, COVID-19: A Story of Marine Mammals, examined three main impacts: a reduction in ships; increase in plastic pollution and a drop-off in citizen science and rescue.

 With fewer ships at sea because of the economic shutdown, the report found that some marine mammals such as humpback whales, orcas and sea lions may be having an easier time finding food and navigating because of a reduction in noise.